mattchristopher314/NoisyChannelCoding/README.md

 # NoisyChannelCoding
-A simultion of noisy channel communication including LDPC coding.
+A simulation of noisy channel communication including LDPC coding.